b1n01/markright/README.md

 # Markright

+## 1. Abstract

-Specification for the markright language.
-This document provides the language specifications and the formal grammar definition.
+This document provides the specifications and the formal grammar definition for the Markright language

-## Abstract
+## 2. Introduction

 Markright is a markdown-inspired markup language.
 It aims to provide an easy and fast way to write HTML via a simpler and cleaner syntax.
 Here a simple example:
 ```
 # Markright
-This is the s[markright] specification.
+This is the s[Markright] specification

 Please read eu[carefully!]
 ---
 <h1>Markright</h1>
-<p>This is the <strong>markright</strong> specification.</p>
+<p>This is the <strong>Markright</strong> specification.</p>
 <p>Please read <em><u>carefully!</u></em></p>
 ```

-## Conventions
+## 3. Conventions

 Examples in this document represent whitespace characters by a point symbol `‧` and linebreaks by a leftwards symbol `↩`.
-Each example is divided into two sections by three dashes `---`, the first section is the markright syntax and the second part is generate HTML.
+Each example is divided into two sections by three dashes `---`, the first section is the Markright syntax and the second part is generate HTML

-## Elements
+## 4. Elements

-Markright is composed by three types of elements: block, inline and empty.
-Block elements can be further divided into: single line, multi line or fenced.
+Markright is composed by three types of elements:

+- Empty
+- Block
+- Inline

+Block elements can be further divided into:

+- Single line
+- Multi line
+- Fenced

-### Empty elements
+### 4.1 Empty elements

 Completely empty lines or lines with only whitespaces or linebreaks are considered empty elements and are not converted into HTML elements.
-They are only used to end block elements.
+They are only used to end block elements

-### Block elements
+### 4.2 Block elements

 Block elements are defined by entire lines, delimited by linebreaks.
-There are three types of block elements: single line block elements, multi line block elements and fended block elements.
+There are three types of block elements: single line block elements, multi line block elements and fended block elements

-The difference between them is the way they end: single line block elements end with at least one linebreak, multi line block elements end with at least two linebreaks, fenced block elements end with a dedicated closing symbol.
+The difference between them is the way they are delimited: single line block elements end with at least one linebreak; multi line block elements end with at least two linebreaks; fenced block elements end with a dedicated closing symbol

-#### Single line block elements
+### 4.2.1 Single line block

-Single line block elements are defined within a single line.
+Single line block elements are defined within a single line

 ```
 #‧foo
 ---
 <h1>foo</h1>
 ```

-A single linebreak ends an element.
+A single linebreak ends an element

 ```
 #‧foo↩
 #‧bar